JanssenProject/jans/docs/admin/developer/agama/faq.md

 This is a limitation of the scripting engine.
 Here, classes have to be imported even if they belong to the same package, or the fully qualified name used.

+### A class is still available after removing the corresponding file

+This is because the JVM does not support unloading: even if a given source file is removed, its corresponding class will still be accessible - it remains in the classpath.
+The classpath will be clean again after a service restart.

 ### How to append data to a flow's log directly?

 Call method `log` of class `io.jans.agama.engine.script.LogUtils`.
 This method receives a variable number of arguments as DSL's `Log` does.
 Thus you can do `LogUtils.log("@w Today is Friday %th", 13)`, as in the logging [examples](./dsl-full.md#logging).